aidanreilly/owncloud_qs/connecting_to_owncloud.md

+---
+title: Installling and configuring the software
+has_children: false
+nav_order: 5
+---

 #Connecting to ownCloud using the desktop client or app

 You can access ownCloud on desktop or mobile using the following links: